CodeAndCrux/codeandcrux.github.io/_posts/draft-2022-10-04-my-mental-health-struggles.md

 ----

 ## Getting over my social anxiety
 The COVID pandemic, at least in the first couple months when we were still unsure of its effects, was really a boon in my life.
+I saw myself acting certain ways based on my fear of the virus, and I saw others being manipulated and controlled by their own fear of the virus.

+Over the years, I had made it a habit to fix or improve myself when I see something wrong in the world.
+I hated the factory farming industry, so I stopped eating factory farmed meats.

+I hated that politicians, pharmaceutical companies, and social media platforms were capitalizing on people's fear of COVID, so I looked inward.
+I realized that I had made many of my biggest life decisions based on fear.
+I realized fear, not my desires or dreams or values, was the biggest driver behind my biggest decisions.

-It lead me to ask, "what is most important in my life?"
+I decided I could no longer let that happen.
+At the same time, facing the possibility of death due to this unfamiliar virus, I asked, "what is most important in my life?"

 I asked that question from several perspectives: What foods do I really need and what can I live without?
 What actually makes me happy?
 What would I do today if I only had one more year to live?
 What am I grateful for that COVID might take away from me?
 What matters and what does not?

 The answer was something I actually determined when I was an undergrad in college, when I read *The Four Loves* by C.S.
 Lewis, under the guidance of a phenomenal professor.
 Unfortunately, I had lost my way after that.
 Over the years, I had believed that silly things like comfort, happiness, pleasure, and wealth were the most important.